PDF files are convenient to view and share but not so convenient if you want to deal with them on your Mac.

-How to use: first specify the file types (in this case, it's "PDF" to "Excel"), then click the "Select your file" button to upload the PDF you want to convert, enter your email address, and hit the "Convert" button.
-Wait for a few minutes before the file reaches to your email inbox.
+How to use: first specify the file types (in this case, it’s “PDF” to “Excel”), then click the “Select your file” button to upload the PDF you want to convert, enter your email address, and hit the “Convert” button.
+Wait for a few minutes before the file reaches your email inbox.

-Method 2: OnlineOCR (to Convert Scanned PDFs)
+Method 2: Convert Scanned PDF to Excel with OnlineOCR

 Best to use when: your PDF is a scanned image, and it does not contain any sensitive data.

 How to use: upload your scanned PDF file, specify the language and output format, in this case, choose “Microsoft Excel (.xlsx)”.
 Click the “Convert” button to continue.
 Soon the converted Excel file will be available to download.